dhh1128/sivanea.com/cordimancy/a-content-advisory.md

 <strong>Show vs. Tell</strong>

 If this book were made into a movie, and it hewed to <em>Cordimancy</em>'s approach, the encouraging parts would be acted out, and the vast majority of the hard topics would manifest in conversation, in internal self-talk of characters, or off screen.
 There are scenes of battle with humans and monsters, and several depictions of children being treated harshly.
-But the hardest stuff for me--the rape and murder--are discovered rather than witnessed by the reader.
+But the hardest stuff for me &mdash; the rape and murder &mdash; are discovered rather than witnessed by the reader.
 Demonic possession is discussed, but shown only very briefly.
 Sexuality influences the attitudes of married couples, but isn't elaborated.

 Shifting stuff off screen doesn't make the material easy, though.
 A <em>Cordimancy</em> movie would certainly be rated PG-13 for themes alone, and it wouldn't be something I'd take pre-teens to see.
 A version of the script that opted for more showing and less telling would probably get a more restricted rating.
 A rough parallel that feels correct to me is the recent big-screen version of <em>Les Miserables</em>.